zainaraza43/blog/content/posts/2026-02-16-solving-ataks-dependency-injection-problem-with-koin.md

 private val userViewModel = KoinPlatform.getKoin().get<UserViewModel>()
 ```

-but since i'm doing this in the `PluginTemplate` class i'm going to need to use the `lateinit var` variation, since insantiating the variable before the `init { }` block is run will break our plugin in runtime.
+but since i'm doing this in the `PluginTemplate` class i'm going to need to use the `lateinit var` variation, since insantiating the variable before the `init { }` block will break our plugin in runtime.

 ```kotlin
 private lateinit var userViewModel: UserViewModel